Improving the Solution of Indefinite Quadratic Programs and Linear Programs with Complementarity Constraints by a Progressive MIP Method: Conclusion

 \section{Conclusion}

-In this paper, we proposed a novel progressive integer programming (PIP) method for solving and enhancing solutions in nonconvex quadratic programs and linear programs with complementarity constraints.
+In this paper, we have proposed a novel progressive integer programming (PIP) method for solving and enhancing solutions in nonconvex quadratic programs and linear programs with complementarity constraints.
 We show that the solution produced by the new method has desirable analytical properties that cannot be claimed by the traditional nonlinear programming algorithms.
-In particular, we prove the local optimality of PIP solutions and reveal the connection between suboptimal KKT triples and solutions to the original quadratic program.
-Through extensive numerical experiments, we demonstrate that PIP is a powerful technique for escaping from inferior solutions.
+For the nonconvex QP, we prove the local optimality of the computed PIP solutions (assuming exact computations) for the associated QP-induced LPCC and reveal the connections between suboptimal KKT triples and solutions to the original quadratic program.
+For a general LPCC, the same local optimality claim is valid.
+Through large amounts of numerical experiments, we demonstrate that PIP is a powerful technique for escaping from inferior solutions computed by an NLP algorithm.
 In particular, when compared with full mixed-integer approaches, the proposed method exhibits significant advantages in scalability and flexibility over the instances tested.

+Originated from \cite{FangLiuPang2024}, the PIP idea has the potential for solving wide classes of continuous optimization problems fused with discrete indicators that can capture logical conditions.
+Complementarity is an example of such problems; the class of {\sl Heaviside composite functions} that has many applications of its own is another.
+The latter are compositions of functions (possibly nonsmooth) with the univariate Heaviside functions which themselves are the indicators of intervals on the real line.
+A comprehensive study of the optimization of such functions is presently ongoing with many results already available; PIP provides a key approach for solving the resulting optimization problems.